Exposure to airborne hazardous chemicals in the workplace can pose significant health risks to workers.

 This process will result in recommendations for the workplace exposure standard values, notations and the list of chemicals.

-A consultation regulation impact statement (consultation RIS) for the workplace exposure standards framework is in progress.
-This will integrate the outcomes from the public discussion paper The role of chemical exposure standards in work health and safety laws (2015) and the Business survey on workplace exposure standards (2017).
+A consultation regulation impact statement (consultation RIS) for the workplace exposure standards framework is now available.
+The consulation RIS integrates the outcomes from the public discussion paper The role of chemical exposure standards in work health and safety laws (2015) and the Business survey on workplace exposure standards (2017).

 The consultation RIS considers options to update Australia’s list of workplace exposure standards.
 It focuses on the purpose of the WHS laws and workplace exposure standards to protect workers and will model the impacts of the update based on case example chemicals and the initial predictions from the preliminary evaluation.
 It will investigate the impacts of: